 1. Estimate/Forecast Product Demand

-Understanding product demand is the best way to decide which product planning method is the best choice for your operation.
+Understanding product demand planning is the best way to decide which product planning method is the best choice for your operation.
 You’ll need to use diverse sales forecasting techniques to better understand what will be the future demand for your product.
-From here, you’ll be able to estimate which resources are required and how they’ll be used in the production process.
+From here, you’ll be able to estimate which resources are required and how they’ll be used in the manufacturing process.

 2. Access Inventory

 Accessing inventory is about more than simply taking stock: you should make an inventory management plan so that you don’t experience shortages or let things go to waste.
-For this step, focus on the inventory control and inventory management techniques you can use everything in the most efficient way possible.
+For this step, focus on the inventory control and inventory management techniques you can use to handle inventory in the most efficient way possible.